c4s4/neon/doc/reference.md

 ## newer

-Tells if source files are newer than result ones (if any).
+Tells if source files are newer than result ones.

 Arguments:

-- sources: source file(s) that must exist.
+- sources: source file(s) (may not exist).
 - results: result file(s) (may not exist).

 Returns:

 - A boolean that tells if source files are newer than result ones.
+  If source files don't exist, returns false.
-If result files don't exist, this returns true.
+  If result files don't exist, returns true.

 Examples: